 Cost Overruns The Borrower shall ensure that all cost-overruns over the estimated construction costs of the Project as certified by a quantity surveyor or the Architect or as ascertained by the Lender as and when they occur shall be funded by the Borrower’s own equity;

-Total Project Cost The total cost of the Project is $3,407,752, of which (i) Grantee is contributing $1,670,252 toward the Project as shown in the Budget (the “Matching Funds”), and (ii) $1,737,500 shall be provided by the Grant.
+Total Project Cost The total cost of the Project is $10,316,729, of which (i) Grantee is contributing to the Company land in the Park valued at not less than $400,000 (the “Land”), (ii) the State of Florida Economic Development Transportation Fund (the “EDTF”) is contributing $1,246,415, (iii) the Company has committed to spending $5,185,586 toward construction of a warehouse (the “Warehouse”) on the Land (items (i), (ii), and (iii) are collectively referred to herein as the “Matching Funds”), and (iv) $3,484,728 shall be provided by the Grant.
 The total estimated cost of the Project is based upon the Budget.
-To the extent that the actual cost of the Project exceeds $3,407,752, Grantee shall be solely responsible for such excess.
+To the extent that the actual cost of the Project exceeds $10,316,729, Grantee shall be solely responsible for such excess.
 Grantee shall monitor the Budget and submit an amended Budget to Triumph in the event that (a) the total cost of the Project increases or decreases by greater than five percent (5%), (b) total the Budget increases or decreases by greater than five percent (5%), (c) the Budget increases or decreases by greater than five percent (5%) within a particular Budget category, and/or (d) Grantee’s portion of the Matching funds decreases by greater than five percent (5%).
 If Grantee proposes an increase or decrease by greater than five percent (5%) as described above as compared to the most recently approved Budget, such proposal shall be submitted to Triumph in writing along with a proposed amended Budget, and Triumph shall have the right to approve or disapprove both the proposed Budget category increase or decrease and the proposed amended Budget.
 Triumph shall have fifteen (15) days from the receipt of a proposed amended Budget to notify Grantee of its approval or disapproval.
 If Triumph fails to approve or disapprove the proposed Budget category increase or decrease and/or the proposed amended Budget within such fifteen (15) day period, the proposed Budget category increase or decrease and/or the amended Budget, as applicable, shall be deemed approved as submitted.
 If Grantee fails to obtain Triumph's approval or deemed approval, that failure shall be sufficient cause for nonpayment by Triumph as provided in Section 4.2(f).
 Using the Grant, its own funds, and funds from other grants (including, but not limited to, the Matching Funds), Grantee agrees to bear the entire cost and expense of the Project, including but not limited to, all costs and all expenses in excess of the total estimated cost of the Project, it being expressly understood and agreed that the Grant shall operate only to pay, on and subject to the terms and conditions set forth herein, a portion of the costs and expenses of the Project.
 Furthermore, Grantee agrees to spend all of the Matching Funds as contemplated in the Grant Application, and agrees that its failure to do so shall be deemed a material breach of this Agreement.

-Project The Recipient declares its commitment to the objectives of the Project.
-To this end, the Recipient shall cause the Project to be carried out by the Project Implementing Entity in accordance with the provisions of Article IV of the General Conditions and the Project Agreement.
-Without limitation upon the provisions of Section 3.01 of this Agreement, and except as the Recipient and the Association shall otherwise agree, the Recipient shall ensure that the Project is carried out in accordance with the provisions of Schedule 2 to this Agreement.
+Project 3.01.
+The Recipient declares its commitment to the objectives of the Project.
+To this end, the Recipient shall carry out the Project in accordance with the provisions of Article IV of the General Conditions.